- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 After you’re done planting you can add little accessories like a blanket of moss (dried or living), little figurines, old toys, glass beads, shiny metal object, sticks, stones, or even a layer or rocks.
 This is your little world and you can put whatever you’d like in there.

-- If leaves die or wilt remove them from the terrarium immediately to maintain the health of the little eco system.
-And if a whole plant dies, take it out.
+- If leaves die or wilt, remove them from the terrarium immediately to maintain the health of the little eco system.
+If an entire plant dies, take it out.

 Images ©Bridgette Meinhold